mdcao/npScarf/README.md

 analysis of positional information such as gene ordering and the detection of genes from mobile elements (plasmids and genomic islands).

+Note: *npScarf* is not on maintenance anymore, instead [*npGraph*](https://github.com/hsnguyen/assembly/blob/master/docs/npgraph.md) is under development and would be the replacement.

 ## Installation

 Dependency: The pipeline requires the following software installed